-Though gold dollars may not be as widely collected as coins like the Morgan dollars and Peace silver dollars, gold dollars, in their heyday, saw circulation from coast to coast and were very important coins in commerce.
+Although gold dollar coins may not be as widely collected as Morgan dollars and Peace silver dollars, in their heyday, gold dollars saw circulation from coast to coast and were very important coins in commerce.

-These tiny gold dollars represented a lot of purchasing power in their day and were quite popular with the masses.
+These tiny gold dollar coins represented a lot of purchasing power in their day — and were quite popular with the masses!

 The Act of March 3, 1849 authorized the production of gold dollars.

 Gold dollar coins were minted from 1849 through 1889.

 During that time, gold dollar production went into the millions during several years.

 Several mints struck gold dollars over the course of their history.

 You can find the mintmark on the gold dollar below the wreath on the reverse (tails side) of the coin:

 - Philadelphia (no mintmark)

 Gold dollar coins are small — far tinier than their silver dollar counterparts.
 At only 13 to 15 millimeters wide and weighing in at just 1.672 grams, gold dollars are dwarfed by most other coins.
 In fact, Type 1 dollar coins are the smallest U.S. coins ever minted.
 (More about Type I, II, and III dollar coins below.)